IBM/kubernetes-networking/docs/services/nodeport.md

 The client connects to your application via a public IP address of a worker node and the NodePort.
 Each node proxies the port, `kube-proxy` receives the request, and forwards it to the service at the cluster IP.
 At this point the request matches the netfilter or `iptables` rules and gets redirected to the server pod.

 However, we still require some level of load balancing. a `LoadBalancer` service is the standard way to expose a service.

+## Next

-Go to [LoadBalancer](loadbalancer.md) to learn more about the ServiceType LoadBalancer.
+Go to [LoadBalancer](loadbalancer.md) to learn more about ServiceType LoadBalancer.